microsoft/live-share/CONTRIBUTING.md

 # Contributing

+## TLDR

+- **VS Code bugs:** [Log a GitHub issue](http://aka.ms/vsls-new-issue).
+Use the "Live Share: Export logs" command and drag-and-drop the zip onto the bug to attach.
+(You can email them to vsls-feedback@microsoft.com if you prefer.)
+- **VS bugs:** [Help > Send Feedback > Report a Problem...](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-report-a-problem-with-visual-studio-2017) Repro the problem before sending and logs will be attached.
+- **Feature requests:** [Log a GitHub issue](http://aka.ms/vsls-new-issue) or use a 👍 reaction to up-vote an existing one.

 ## Up-Vote an existing problem report or feature request

 If you are wondering if someone has already encountered a problem or requested a feature, you can check out [open issues](https://github.com/Microsoft/live-share/issues).
 You can also use [this query](https://aka.ms/vsls-feature-requests) to specifically search for feature requests.